 - Architectural monuments in good and satisfactory condition

-- Casualties of traffic accidents in cities
+- Casualties of traffic accidents

 - Emissions of fine particulate matter

 - Satisfaction with the living environment